neondatabase/website/content/docs/introduction/regions.md

 updatedOn: '2024-01-11T14:49:37.565Z'
 ---

 Neon supports project deployment in several regions.
-We recommended that you select the region closest to your application server to reduce latency between your Neon project and your application.
+We recommended that you select the region closest to your application server to reduce latency between your Neon database and your application.

 ## Available regions